syang7081/server-authentication/README.md

   (b) On the application side, in the TLS handshaking process, use the TLS extension to insert client custom data into the ClientHello message, the custom data are:

-    - Application instance ID, and
+    - Application instance ID,

-    - A nonce - a random number,
+    - A nonce,

     - A timestamp on the device the application runs